Harold Ramirez Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Williams will make his first start of the season for the Nationals.
+- Kuhl starts for the first time this season for the Nationals.

-- The 30-year-old right-hander last appeared Wednesday, Oct.
-5 against the Washington Nationals, when he came on in relief and went six innings.
+- In his last appearance on Saturday, Oct.
+1, the 30-year-old righty, started and went 3 1/3 innings against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.